 Moments with Africa

-At the end of October 2024, we launched a monthly event titled Moments with Africa to encourage Pan-African discussions and solutions by people of African descent.
+At the end of October 2024, Crest Impact launched a monthly event titled Moments with Africa to encourage Pan-African discussions and solutions by people of African descent.

 Since we gained independence in our respective African and Caribbean nations, the systems we have followed have been based on colonial rules and manuals that continue to limit our full economic, social, political and spiritual liberation.
 Our indigenous knowledge and systems have been excluded to facilitate the neocolonialism that impoverishes us.
 We want to do something about this.
 We seek to demystify and promote African culture, show our diversity and demonstrate the value of receiving information directly from the source.
 At these events, we also aim to move away from tokenism to promote cultural, spiritual and racial inclusion whilst adding nuance to our African stories, amplifying authenticity and building psychological safety.